rcalandrelli/HiCtool/tutorial/normalization-yaffe-tanay.md

 - ``HiC_data_object.hdf5``
 - ``HiC_project_object.hdf5``
 - ``HiC_project_object_with distance_parameters.hdf5``
-- ``HiC_norm_binning.hdf5`` to be used in the following section.
+- ``HiC_norm_binning.hdf5`` to be used in the following sections.

 ## 2. Normalizing the data

 For the normalization, observed data and correction parameters to remove biases to obtain the corrected read counts are required.
 Therefore, the observed contact matrix and the fend expected contact matrix are calculated.
 In addition, the enrichment expected contact matrix (considering the genomic distance) is calculated to compute the O/E contact matrix and the Pearson correlation matrix of the O/E matrix (to be used in the A/B compartment analysis).

-For each chromosome, the following five matrices can be computed and saved to file.
+For each chromosome, the following matrices can be computed and saved to file.
 Data are compressed in a format to reduce storage occupation and improving saving and loading time ([see here for more details](/tutorial/HiCtool_compressed_format.md)).

-- The **observed data** contain the observed reads count for each bin.
+- The **observed contact matrix** contains the observed reads count for each bin.
-- The **fend expected data** contain the learned correction value to remove biases related to fends for each bin.
+- The **fend expected contain matrix** contains the learned correction value to remove biases related to fends for each bin.
-- The **enrichment expected data** contain the expected reads count for each bin, considering the linear distance between read pairs and the learned correction parameters.
+- The **enrichment expected contact matrix** contains the expected reads count for each bin, considering the linear distance between read pairs and the learned correction parameters.
-- The **normalized fend data** contain the corrected read count for each bin.
+- The **normalized fend contact matrix** contains the corrected read count for each bin.
-- The **normalized enrichment data** (observed over expected matrix) contain the enrichment value (O/E) for each bin.
+- The **normalized enrichment (O/E) contact matrix** contains the observed/expected value for each bin.
+- The **Pearson correlation matrix** calculated from the O/E contact matrix.

 **Note!**

 If you need only the normalized (corrected counts) contact matrices and do not need A/B compartment analysis, there is no need to calculate also the enrichment data.
-If you do not need the expected data, do not save it since they are the biggest files and the process may take longer time.
+If you do not need the "expected" data, do not save it since they are the biggest files and the process may take longer time.

 To normalize the data, the script [HiCtool_yaffe_tanay.py](/scripts/HiCtool_yaffe_tanay.py) is used.